 corresponding authority means a person in another State or a Territory, or another country, who has functions corresponding to those of the CEO under this Act;

-interested person means a person who, in the opinion of the CEO, has a direct interest in the wellbeing of a child or a class or group of children;
+interested person means a person who, in the opinion of the CEO, has a direct interest in the wellbeing of —

+(a) a child or a class or group of children; or

+(b) a person who under section 96 qualifies for assistance for the purposes of Part 4 Division 6;

+non-government provider has the meaning given in section 28A;

-relevant information means information that, in the opinion of the CEO, is, or is likely to be, relevant to —
+relevant information means —

+(a) information that, in the opinion of the CEO, is, or is likely to be, relevant to —

-(a) the wellbeing of a child or a class or group of children; or
+(i) the wellbeing of a child or a class or group of children; or

+(ii) the wellbeing of a person who under section 96 qualifies for assistance for the purposes of Part 4 Division 6; or

+(iii) the safety of a person who has been subjected to, or exposed to, one or more acts of family and domestic violence; or

-(b) the performance of a function under this Act.
+(iv) the performance of a function under this Act;

+or

+(b) other information of a kind prescribed by the regulations for the purposes of this paragraph.

-(2) The CEO or an authorised officer may disclose relevant information to a public authority, a Commonwealth agency, a corresponding authority, a service provider or an interested person.
+(2) The CEO or an authorised officer may disclose relevant information to a public authority, a Commonwealth agency, a corresponding authority, a non-government provider or an interested person.

-(3) The CEO or an authorised officer may request a public authority, a Commonwealth agency, a corresponding authority, a service provider or an interested person who or which holds relevant information to disclose the information to the CEO or authorised officer, as the case requires.
+(3) The CEO or an authorised officer may request a public authority, a Commonwealth agency, a corresponding authority, a non-government provider or an interested person who or which holds relevant information to disclose the information to the CEO or authorised officer, as the case requires.

-(4) Information may be disclosed under subsection (2), or in compliance with a request under subsection (3), despite any written law relating to secrecy or confidentiality.
+(4) Information may be disclosed under subsection (2), or in compliance with a request under subsection (3), despite any enactment that prohibits or restricts its disclosure.

 (5) If information is disclosed, in good faith, under subsection (2) or in compliance with a request under subsection (3) —